See all St. Augustine, Florida, has to offer. Visit the Nation’s Oldest City.

 Visit St. Augustine, Florida: The Nation's Oldest City

-Whether you're interested exploring the city's rich history or the tranquil natural settings of this beautiful North Florida coastal area, Oldcity.com offers all the resources you need to plan your trip - in fact, you may find so much here, that you'll be planning your next visit before the first one ends!
+Whether you're interested in exploring the city's rich history or the tranquil natural settings of the beautiful North Florida coastal area, Oldcity.com offers all the resources you need to plan your trip.
+In fact, you may find so much here, that you'll be planning your next visit before the first one ends!

-Near the sea, beneath the stars or close to attractions and historic sites, St. Augustine has a variety of lodging options for your next vacation.
+Near the sea, beneath the stars, or close to attractions and historic sites, St. Augustine has a variety of lodging options for your next vacation.
 Depending on how long you plan to visit and what you want to do when you get here, St. Augustine offers accommodations sure to suit your needs.
-Check out our Where to Stay section to find listings for all the accommodations options in St. Augustine including hotels, bed and breakfasts, condominiums, resorts, campgrounds, marinas and vacation rentals.
+Check out our Where to Stay section to find listings for all the accommodation options in St. Augustine including hotels, bed and breakfasts, condominiums, resorts, campgrounds, marinas, and vacation rentals.

 OldCity.com has the inside track on what's happening in the St. Augustine community.
 We've got all the details on local happenings including community events, listings for local places of worship, real estate listings and links to other businesses around town.
 Browse through the Calendar and other features in our Community section to get the latest scoop on what's happening in St. Augustine.

 If you love to golf or play tennis, St. Augustine is the place for you!
 There are many golf courses and tennis resorts located in the area.
-Ponte Vedra, home of The Players Association (PGA) and Association of Tennis Professionals (ATP), is a 20 minute drive from the downtown historic district.
-The many marinas dotted around the area make boating access ultra convenient by sea, river or Intracoastal waterway.
-Fishing, diving, surfing, parasailing and other water sports are abundantly accommodated.
+Ponte Vedra, home of The Players Association (PGA) and Association of Tennis Professionals (ATP), is a 20-minute drive from the downtown historic district.
+The many marinas dotted around the area make boating access convenient by sea, river, or Intracoastal Waterway.
+Fishing, diving, surfing, parasailing, and other water sports are abundantly accommodated.
 Visit our sports and recreation section for more information.